A. Calming troubled hearts with trust and hope in Jesus.

 iii.
 “The word ‘works’ does not actually occur.
 There is no word at that point, so our best translation would be ‘and greater things.’
 The point is that Christians will do something greater even than the works of Jesus.”
 (Boice)

 iv.
 “What Jesus means we may see in the narratives of the Acts.
-There there are a few miracles of healing, but the emphasis is on the mighty works of conversion.
+There are a few miracles of healing, but the emphasis is on the mighty works of conversion.
 On the day of Pentecost alone more believers were added to the little band of believers than throughout Christ’s entire earthly life.
 There we see a literal fulfillment of ‘greater works than these shall he do.’”
 (Morris)

 v.
-William Barclay considered the difficult of taking this to mean that Jesus intended His followers to do more miracles and more impressive miracles than He Himself did: “Though it could be said that the early Church did the things which Jesus did, it certainly could not be said that it did greater things than he did.”
+William Barclay considered the difficulty of taking this to mean that Jesus intended His followers to do more miracles and more impressive miracles than He Himself did: “Though it could be said that the early Church did the things which Jesus did, it certainly could not be said that it did greater things than he did.”
 (Barclay)

 vi.
 There are some who believe that Jesus meant that individual believers can and should do more spectacular works than Jesus did in the years of His earthly ministry.
 We earnestly await proof of those who have repeatedly done greater works than walking on water, calming storms with a word, multiplying food for thousands, raising people from the dead (more than the three recorded in Jesus’ work).
 Even if it were proved that one person after Jesus had done such things, it still does not explain why there are not now or have been thousands of people who have fulfilled this wrong and sometimes dangerous understanding of what Jesus meant when He said, greater works than these he will do.